fooooter/drain/README.md

 Drain can be configured using config.json file.
 In order to use a config.json file, you have to specify it in `DRAIN_CONFIG` environment variable.
 Currently available fields are:

 - `max_content_length` - maximum length of request's body.
 If exceeded, the server returns 413 status.
+Default is 1 GiB (1073741824 bytes).
 - `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every `response_headers` HashMap.
 - `access_control`: